 - pinch of pepper

-- Splash of Soy Sauce
+- tbsp Light Soy Sauce

 - 1 heaped tsp rice flour tapioca or corn flour mixed with a little water to use as glue

-2 Using my photo’s as a guide do not overfill.
+- Using my photos below as a guide do not overfill.

 - Take one wrapper and set down in front of you showing a diamond rather than a square.

 - Add a small amount of mix then roll into the centre